-Testing for COVID-19, the novel coronavirus, will be covered with no member cost shares.
-In addition, all medically necessary treatment services related to COVID-19, the novel coronavirus, will be covered with no member cost shares, when such treatment is received from doctors, hospitals, and other professionals, between April 1, 2020 and May 31, 2020.
+Testing (including diagnostic testing) for COVID-19, the novel coronavirus, will be covered with no member cost shares as required by federal mandate guidance, until the state of emergency resulting from the COVID-19 pandemic is lifted.
+In addition, all medically necessary treatment services related to COVID-19, the novel coronavirus, will be covered with no member cost shares, when such treatment is received from doctors, hospitals, and other professionals that participate in the Anthem network, through December 31, 2020.

 Can I get an advance supply of my medications?

 Anthem is relaxing early prescription refill limits for members who wish to receive a 30-day supply of most maintenance medications, where permissible.
 This may allow your pharmacist to review and fill your prescription earlier than usual, if needed.